HL7/US-Core/README.md

 The Contents of [US Core Implementation Guide CI Build( V3.0.0)](https://build.fhir.org/ig/HL7/US-Core-R4/) have been forked on June 1, 2019 to create the starting point for this implementation guide.

+The Contents of [Argo R4 build] have been merged back into this IG on Aug 30th, 2019 to create [US Core Implementation Guide CI Build( V3.0.1)] for STU comment at HL7.

 ### Tentative Argonaut R4 Timeline

 - March 2019